TanuGlagkih/TanuGlagkih/README.md

 <h1> Hello, World! </h1>

-<h3>My name is Tanya, I am a junior frontend developer </h3>
+<h3>My name is Tanya, I am a frontend developer </h3>

-- Currently working on something interesting, improving my skills
+- Currently working on something interesting, permanently improving my skills
 - Ready to study everything I don't know
 - Working in a good team on a cool project
 - I strive to make the code cleaner and the world a better place!